Educational Administration (RANK1)

 Rank 1 programs are not degree programs.

-Rank I programs are planned, graduate-level programs designed for Kentucky teachers seeking rank change for salary purposes.
+Rank I programs are planned, graduate-level programs designed for Kentucky education professionals seeking rank change for salary purposes.
 They are recognized only in the state of Kentucky.
 By state regulation, Rank I status is 60 credit hours of approved graduate credit including a master's degree.

-Teachers who complete a Rank I program may obtain a rank change for salary purposes in Kentucky.
-Through a Rank I program, teachers may increase their depth of knowledge in their teaching areas or in additional areas of certification, as appropriate.
+Education professionals who complete a Rank I program may obtain a rank change for salary purposes in Kentucky.
+Through a Rank I program, Education professionals may increase their depth of knowledge in their teaching, or in additional areas of certification, as appropriate.

 Admission Requirements